thefisk/blog/content/posts/azurerm-terraform-provider-debugging-deepdive.md

 ---
 ### In Summary

-Like I said at the outset, the amount of time an issue has been open doesn't necessarily correlate to its complexity, so why not crack open the source code and get involved?
-The issue had been open on GitHub for over half a year and all in all it probably took me an hour or two of debugging it to find root cause and create a fix.
+Like I said at the outset, the amount of time an issue has been open doesn't necessarily correlate to its complexity, and in this instance the bug was pretty easy to track down.
+So why not crack open the source code and get involved?
+The issue had been open on GitHub for over half a year and all in all it probably took me an hour or so of debugging it to find root cause and create a fix.
 In fact, putting this post together took a lot longer!
-I'm sure not all issues will be this easy to resolve, but it's a great way to get to know how Terraform providers work and have some fun getting your hands dirty
+I'm sure not all issues will be this easy to resolve, but it's a great way to get to know how Terraform providers work and have some fun getting your hands dirty.